aleinei/merchentapp/README.md

   Item Name, Price x Quantity = Total

-19- Make sure the Grams Increments with 25 instead of 50 grams to get 1/8 of the kilogram that is 125 grams Done
+19- Make sure the Grams Increments with 25 instead of 50 grams to get 1/8 of the kilogram that is 125 grams Done Done

-20- Increase the size of the increment and decrement buttons as well as the digits of the QUANTITY
+20- Increase the size of the increment and decrement buttons as well as the digits of the QUANTITY Done

-21- Increase the size of the item's image
+21- Increase the size of the item's image Waiting

-22- On the merchant registeration, Let the merchant enters his information: OwnerName, OwnerPhone, City, StoreType, StoreName, Latitude, Longtiude then add them as a new record on the Merchants Database
+22- On the merchant registeration, Let the merchant enters his information: OwnerName, OwnerPhone, City, StoreType, StoreName, Latitude, Longtiude then add them as a new record on the Merchants Database Done